Kuadrant/kuadrant-operator/config/install/README.md

 ### Limitador: TopologyConstraints, PodDisruptionBudget and Resource Limits

-To set limits, replicas and a `PodDisruptionBudget` for limitador you can add the following to the existing patch in your local `limitador` in the `$KUADRANT_DIR/configure/kustomize.yaml` spec:
+To set limits, replicas and a `PodDisruptionBudget` for limitador you can add the following to the existing limitador patch in your local `limitador` in the `$KUADRANT_DIR/configure/kustomize.yaml` spec:

 ```yaml
 pdb: